MM-WA/automatedLawFirmIntake-client/README.md

 ## Automated Law Firm Intake - Frontend

-This is the frontend of a law firm website having a chatbot on landing page to collect initial information from clients and send that information to the lawyer.
+This is the frontend of a law firm website having a chatbot on landing page to collect initial information from clients and send that information to the lawyers automatically.

 ### Features
 - Helps Law firm to intake new client